A quick look at

 But she had time, at home, for the first time in years- so she started researching Nova Scotia's pioneering women.

-"I went to the downtown Halifax library; left a note for a reference librarian who'd help me with research for a book I'd done on women for Harper Collins based on interviews with women tech leaders.
+"I went to the downtown Halifax library; left a note for a reference librarian who'd help me with a book I'd done for Harper Collins based on interviews with women tech leaders.
 It turns out if you leave a note like that - "I want to research the great women of this province.
-Any leads or suggestions?" - that's like catnip for female librarians.
-I got a list back of 25 women I'd never heard of - all fascinating, accomplished pioneers of this province who'd never made the history books and were totally hidden from my understanding of Nova Scotia's history."
+Any leads or suggestions?" - that's catnip for female librarians; I got a list back of 25 women I'd never heard of - all fascinating, accomplished pioneers of this province who'd never made the history books and were totally hidden from my understanding of Nova Scotia's history."

-"Women really loved seeing the portraits, reading the women's stories."
-And, Napier says, the women who came to her portrait shows made it clear: they wanted more; they asked if the shows could tour; could visit schools and universities; perhaps be displayed in public locations.
+Men liked the shows, but women, she recalls, "really loved" seeing the portraits, reading the women's stories...the women who came to the portrait shows asked if the shows could tour; could visit schools and universities; could be displayed in public locations.

-"They left long notes, with these requests, in the comment books I left at the back of the room at my Archive shows.
-I could feel their hunger.
-I recognized it - I guess because I had it too.
+"They left long notes in the comment books at the back of the gallery and, reading them, I could feel their hunger.
+I recognized it I think because I had it too.

-As her daughter grew older, Jo started researching the women who'd pioneered paths in traditionally male-dominated domains like science, tech, engineering, math (STEM) and medicine.
+As her daughter grew older, Jo started researching the women who'd pioneered paths in traditionally male-dominated domains like science, tech, engineering, math (STEM), medicine and finance.

-Because Napier's first, large-scale, collection of Great Women portraits now hung in a beautiful boardroom on the Halifax waterfront, Jo asked Stewart Robinson, Atlantic Canada head of RBC Dominion Securities, if she could hold a meetings in the boardroom.
+That first, large-scale, collection of Great Women portraits now hung in a beautiful boardroom on the Halifax waterfront,.
+Jo asked Stewart Robinson, Atlantic Canada head of RBC Dominion Securities, if she could hold a meetings in his office's boardroom at Purdy's Wharf.

-Napier was told staff at RBC Dominion Securities preferred to book the "The Nova Scotia Nine" boardroom for meetings because the artwork created an extra dimension in that environment: "the pioneering women's portraits and stories were conversation starters and shaped the space in a powerful, inclusive-feeling way."
+Napier was told staff at RBC Dominion Securities preferred to book the "The Nova Scotia Nine" boardroom or meetings because the artwork created an extra dimension in that environment: the women's portraits and stories were conversation starters and shaped the space in a powerful, inclusive-feeling way.
+(Recent behavioural science shows that hanging pioneering women's portraits can help shape a more inclusive professional landscape.)

-If she was going to ask an assortment of busy professional women to give her an hour of their time, she wanted to give them something meaningful at the end of the meeting: a keepsake that resonated.
+If she was going to ask busy women to give her an hour of their time, Napier wanted to give them something meaningful at the end of the meeting: a keepsake that resonated.

 In fact, the blond woman wearing the pin, was Poppy Northcutt - according to the pin maker, Poppy was "the first female engineer in NASA’s Mission Control... who went on to fight for equal rights for women."